CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

 Here is an exhaustive configuration block that explains every single parameters from the OAuth configuration block:

-??? example "Exhaustive configuration block"
+??? example "Exhaustive OAuth configuration example"
     ```yaml
     auth:
         internal: